 With the adoption of new guidelines adopted by the Anti-Money Laundering Unit comes the mandate of the digitization of customer records in institutions such as insurance companies, banks, and other persons covered under the Republic Act (RA) No. 9160 or the Anti-Money Laundering Act of 2001.
-Such persons covered by the act include professions, casinos, businesses, and entities falling under the jurisdiction on anti-money laundering and counter-terrorism financing.
+Such persons covered by the act include professions, casinos, businesses, and entities falling under the jurisdiction of anti-money laundering and counter-terrorism financing.

-The guidelines of the AMLC dictate that all covered industries have to store their customer records in a central database that will ease the immediate access by duly authorized officers.
+The guidelines of the AMLC dictate that all covered industries have to store their customer records in a central database that will ease immediate access by duly authorized officers.
 The officers shall be responsible for the provision of the documents to the AMLC portal, making it easier to obtain such data compared to having to go through longer channels before getting access.
-This direct access to customer information ensures that the proactive analysis of the customers' financial profiles.
+This direct access to customer information ensures the proactive analysis of the customers' financial profiles.

 The AMLC also requires accountants, lawyers, jewelry dealers, and fund managers to register under-reporting entities and digitize their client data.
 This move aims at broadening the fight against illegal wealth and financial crimes.